EGC2: Enhanced Graph Classification with Easy Graph Compression: Methodology

 \section{Methodology}

-EGC$^2$ works in an end-to-end manner for graph classification with robustness against adversarial attacks.
+{EGC$^2$ uses an end-to-end approach for graph classification, with robustness against adversarial attacks.
 The specific architecture of EGC$^2$ is shown in Fig.\ref{fig.1}.
-First, EGC$^2$ compresses the original graph $G^{ori}$ by the graph compression mechanism.
-Then the feature read-out mechanism aggregates the node-level representation learned by the optional graph pooling operation into the graph-level.
-At last, the final result of graph classification is obtained by a multi-layer perceptron (MLP).
+First, EGC$^2$ compresses the original graph $G$ using the graph compression mechanism, which is used to improve the robustness of EGC$^2$ with scalability for a large graph, denoted stage (a).
+Subsequently, the feature read-out mechanism aggregates the node-level representation learned by the optional graph pooling operation into the graph level, as shown in stage (b).
+Finally, the final result of graph classification is obtained using a multilayer perceptron (MLP), presented in stage (c).}

-In summary, the optional hierarchical graph pooling operation and feature read-out mechanism constitute the main structure of EGC$^ 2 $.
-The graph compression mechanism is used to improve the robustness of EGC$^2$ with scalability for large graph handling.
-In this section, we introduce the specific structure of EGC$^2$ and its light-weighted graph compression mechanism.